apigee/apigee-partner-se-bootcamp/labs/Developer Services Lesson 4 - Publish SmartDocs/README.md

 - Enable SSL.
 Because SmartDocs can send authentication credentials to your backend as part of making a request to your APIs, you should enable SSL on your portal to ensure that those credentials are secure.

 ###Creating a model
-Creating a model In this section you will create an API model.
+In this section you will create an API model.
 A model contains all the information about the representation of your API.
 You can define multiple models on the portal to support different APIs, or group all of your APIs into a single model.

 Each model specifies a unique name, called the machine readable name, that also defines the base URL of the generated Drupal nodes.
 The URL of each Drupal node is in the form:
 ```